Home/Blogs/Why Every Merchant Should Care About Shopify Changelog?

 Blog image

 • Date: Every entry is dated, so you know exactly when an update was rolled out.
 This helps you track changes over time and correlate them with any shifts in your store's performance.
+Group anything from the last 30 days into a single weekly review.

 • Description: Each update comes with a concise explanation of what was changed and why.
 These descriptions are written to be easily understood, even for non-technical users.